Tynecastle Park: Music

 On 2 August 2019, Tynecastle Park hosted the opening event of the 2019 Edinburgh International Festival.
 The Los Angeles Philharmonic led by Gustavo Dudamel played a selection of Hollywood film scores, including Jurassic Park, Star Wars, E.T. and Jaws.
 Over 15,000 free tickets were issued and the concert was live-streamed on Facebook, and broadcast on Classic FM.

+Theatre

+The stage play Sweet F.A., which dramatized the real-life women's association football club formed during World War I by North British Rubber Co. workers in its Fountainbridge factory, was performed at the 2021 Edinburgh Festival Fringe festival on a stage built on the stadium's main stand, with the pitch as its backdrop.